 Moisture and Wood Countertops

-The best way to avoid this is to try to make sure you keep your eye on any moisture that falls on your wood.
+The best way to avoid this is to try to make sure you keep your eye on any moisture that falls on your counter.
 In all likelihood, splashing a glass of water and immediately wiping it up isn’t quite as harmful as forgetting a damp cloth on the counter all afternoon.
+Put another way, while you need to watch out for water damage, you don’t need to live in fear of it either.

-Wood Countertops Maintenance
+Wood Maintenance

 You can use mineral oil finishes if you want something undetectable but you’ll need to reapply them every month compared to the much less frequent option of a food-safe finish made with tung oil.
 You’d only need to reapply this finish every six months, so only twice a year.

-It’s a good idea to reduce the harmful elements introduced directly to your wood countertops too.
+It’s a good idea to reduce the harmful elements introduced directly to your these countertops too.
 As an example, use a cutting board to cut anything and avoid items of extreme temperatures sitting directly on your counter.

-As a general rule, if you want to purchase the materials for your wood countertops and hire an expert to install the countertops, you can expect to spend $60 to $100 per square foot of countertop installed.
+As a general rule, if you want to purchase the materials for these countertops and hire an expert to install the countertops, you can expect to spend $60 to $100 per square foot of countertop installed.
 Of course, taking this on as a DIY project can save you some of this cost.

-You’ll also have the option between the more expensive solid-wood or, if you want to save some money, an option with a wood-topped counter.
+You’ll also have the option between the more expensive solid wood or, if you want to save some money, an option with a wood-topped counter.
 These are usually made with a top layer of wood and a particleboard core.

 Eco-Friendly Countertops

 More and more now, home owners are increasingly concerned about how their decisions affect the world around them.
 Because of this, it’s a good idea to consider whether the materials you’re considering are eco-friendly or not.
-The good news is that wood is comparatively an eco-friendly option.
+The good news is that this is comparatively an eco-friendly option.

-This might seem counterintuitive given that wood is a natural material.
+This might seem counterintuitive given that it is a natural material.
 However, it takes less energy to harvest compared to a material such as quartz or laminate.
 This makes the overall carbon footprint of the wood countertop smaller than many other options that you have.

-Are Wood Countertops Worth It?
+Are Wood Counters Worth It?

-Sure, wood countertops have a list of pros and cons to consider before purchasing but as long as they’re looked after well, they’re often worth it.
+Sure, these countertops have a list of pros and cons to consider before purchasing but as long as they’re looked after well, they’re often worth it.
 After all, all that maintenance and careful use helps to add a warm look to your home.

 For more ideas check out our live edge wood countertops gallery.